krtierney/krtierney/README.md

 ---

 💅🏻🌈 my pronouns are she/her
-🚫💣 no defense, no ICE, no nazis
+🚫💣 no defense, no ICE, no crypto, no nazis

 <!--
 **krtierney/krtierney** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.